Pacenso/Personal-Finance/README.md

 * Once most items have been categorized, set a filter on my_category to find all FALSE values to determine which merchants still need to be categorized

 ### Creating Pivot Tables
+* Modify dates of transactions to make them compatible with a pivot table
+  * Insert a new row B and use the formula `=TEXT(A2,"yyyy-mm")` to change the format into text with the structure of yyyy-mm
+* In monthly_summary, create a pivot table data range `raw_data!B1:H586`
+  * Rows = my_category
+  * Columns = date
+  * Values = amount
+* Format all money values as currency

 ### Building Dashboards